 Address: Iidabashi First Building 9F, 2-5-1 Koraku, Bunkyo-ku, Tokyo

-Name of the person in charge, title and contact: The relevant name, title, and contact information shall be as prescribed in Article 12 of the Privacy Policy.
+Contact: The relevant contact information shall be as prescribed in Article 12 of the Privacy Policy.

 Activities regarding the data transferred based on this Attachment: Data processing activities regarding CFN